-The district has a DDN classroom that is used on a daily basis for College English, physics, and chemistry.
-Certified physics and chemistry teachers monitor the students on site while students receive instruction via Dakota Digital Network from Northern State University.
+The district has a DDN classroom that is used on a daily basis for Chemistry.
+Certified chemistry teachers monitor the students on site while students receive instruction via Dakota Digital Network from Northern State University.

 Students are involved in a variety of extracurricular activities which include basketball, football, volleyball, track, instrumental and vocal music, plays, oral interpretation, etc.